 Why do this problem?

-will help learners extend their knowledge of properties of triangles.
+problem will help learners extend their knowledge of properties of triangles.
 It requires visualisation, a systematic approach and is a good context for generalisation and symbolic representation of findings.

 To start with, you could pose the problem orally, asking children to imagine a circle with nine equally spaced dots placed on its circumference.
 How many triangles do they think it might be possible to draw by joining three of the dots?
 Take a few suggestions and then ask how they think they could go about finding out.